Adding a new protocol?

 Of course the code needs to be written, provided, licensed agreeably and it should follow our code guidelines and review comments have to be dealt with.
 If the implementation needs third party code, that third party code should not have noticeably lesser standards than the curl project itself.

 As much of the protocol implementation as possible needs to be verified by curl test cases.
 We must have the implementation get tested by CI jobs, torture tests and more.

 We have experienced many times in the past how new implementations were brought to curl and immediately once the code had been merged, the originator vanished from the face of the earth.
 That is fine, but we need to take the necessary precautions so when it happens we are still fine.

 Our test infrastructure is powerful enough to test just about every possible protocol - but it might require a bit of an effort to make it happen.

 We cannot assume that users are particularly familiar with details and peculiarities of the protocol.
 It needs documentation.

-Maybe it even needs some internal documentation so that the developers who will try to debug something five years from now can figure out functionality a little easier!
+Maybe it even needs some internal documentation so that the developers who try to debug something five years from now can figure out functionality a little easier!

 The protocol specification itself should be freely available without requiring a non-disclosure agreement or similar.

 We are constantly raising the bar and we are constantly improving the project.
 A lot of things we did in the past would not be acceptable if done today.
 Therefore, you might be tempted to use shortcuts or "hacks" you can spot other - existing - protocol implementations have used, but there is nothing to gain from that.
 The bar has been raised.
-Former "cheats" will not be tolerated anymore.
+Former "cheats" may not tolerated anymore.